ahinko/simple-k8s-backup/README.md

 * `MINIO_BUCKET` Bucket name (must be lowercase).
 A subfolder based on `BACKUP_NAME` will be created.
 So setting `MINIO_BUCKET` to `backup` and `BACKUP_NAME` to `home-assistant` would upload the backup to `backup/home-assistant`

-* `EXCLUDE_ARGS` can be used to exclude files or directories from the backup.
-Example: `--exclude ./sqllite.db --exclude ./.vscode`
+* `EXCLUDE` can be used to exclude files or directories from the backup.
+Must be written as a space separated string.
+Example: `./sqlite.db ./.vscode`

 * `DELETE_OLDER_THAN` determines how long files should be stored.
 On each backup files older than this value will be deleted.
 Defaults to: 30d